nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 }
 ```

-2. Put a button somewhere in the Post component that allows a user to delete a post.
+1. Add a "Search Posts" feature to your app that uses the `/api/post/search` API endpoint.

-3. Update the Post component so that it includes the comments on each post
+1. Update the Post component so that it includes the comments on each post.